microcompiler/bytesync/README.md

     "DeleteFromDest": true,
     "ExcludeFiles": [],
     "ExcludeDirs": [],
-    "IncludeFiles": [],
+    "IncludeFiles": []
     "IncludeDirs": [],
     "DeleteExcludeFiles": [],
     "DeleteExcludeDirs": []
   }
 }
 ```
+### Filter options

- There are many other options for more control if you need it.
+ There are many other filter options for more control if needed.

 - **DeleteFromDest**: Delete files and directories in destination which do not appear in source
 - **DeleteExcludeFiles**: Exclude files from deletion that match any of the filespecs